 The AWS identifiers for these two rods are

 ERCuAl-A2 for aluminum bronze

-and here are 2 links to pdf files for silicon bronze as well as aluminum bronze
+and here is a link to a pdf file for silicon bronze